sisihagen/website/content/en/blog/2019/11/neoliberalism-reloaded.md

 title: "Neoliberalism reloaded"
 date: 2019-11-29
 tags: "Society"
+geo: "South America"
+draft: false
 shorttext: "The defeats of socialist governments like Bolivia are also due to the fact that they only half-heartedly started their Revolution."
-draft: false
 lang: en
 cover: "society"
 ---